Anglo-Soviet invasion of Iran: Background

-Following Operation Barbarossa, the Axis invasion of the Soviet Union in June 1941, Britain and the Soviet Union became formal Allies, providing further impetus for an Allied invasion.
+Following Operation Barbarossa, the Axis invasion of the Soviet Union in June 1941, Britain and the Soviet Union became formal allies, providing further impetus for an Allied invasion.
 In a major strategic analysis in the New York Times on a Sunday following Barbarossa, the famous international correspondent C. L. Sulzberger stated, in reference to the Operation Orient, "It is considered virtually a certainty by military experts that if the Reich succeeds...an attack on Egypt will be launched.
 Should the Germans...occupy the Caucasus and then push on to Iran and the Persian Gulf they will then outflank the British Middle Eastern positions by a wide sweep and perhaps by Autumn begin to make trouble in Iraq."
 With the Wehrmacht steadily advancing through the Soviet Union, the Persian Corridor formed by the Trans-Iranian Railway offered one of the easiest ways to supply the Soviets with Lend-Lease goods sent by sea from the then technically neutral United States.
 British and Soviet planners recognized the importance of that railway and sought to control it.
 As increasing U-boat attacks and winter ice made convoys to Arkhangelsk (which commenced in August 1941) dangerous, the railway seemed an increasingly attractive strategic route.

 The two Allied nations applied pressure on Iran and on the Shah, which led to increased tensions and to anti-British rallies in Tehran.
 The British described the protests as "pro-German".
 Iran's strategic location threatened Soviet Caucasian oil and the Soviet armies' rear, and any German advance south-eastwards would threaten British communications between India and the Mediterranean.

 In July and August, the Shah refused demands from the British for the expulsion of German residents from Iran (mostly workers and diplomats).
 A British embassy report, dated 1940, estimated that there were almost 1,000 German nationals in Iran.
 According to Iran's Ettela'at newspaper, there were 690 German nationals in Iran (out of a total of 4,630 foreigners, including 2,590 British).
 Joan Beaumont estimates that "probably no more than 3,000 Germans actually lived in Iran, but they were believed to have a disproportionate influence because of their employment in strategic government industries and in Iran's transport and communications network."

 However, the Iranians began to reduce their trade with the Germans in the face of Allied demands.
 Reza Shah sought to remain neutral, not wanting to anger either side.
 This approach became increasingly difficult in the face of Anglo-Soviet demands.
 British forces were already present in sizeable numbers in Iraq as a result of the Anglo-Iraqi War of May 1941.
+Allied leaders feared that the Nazis were planning on using Iran as a platform for attack across the Soviet Union's southern border, adding an extra layer of complication to the Allied war effort.
+This directly led to the joint Soviet-British invasion.